**** VISITATION UPDATE****

 All employees are being screened before their shift begins according to recommendations from Centers for Disease Control, the North Dakota Department of Health, the Centers for Medicare and Medicaid services, and the American Health Care Association.
 Screening includes temperature, COVID-19 related symptoms, COVID-19 contact and/or exposure screening.
 All employees are masking and wearing eye protection.
 We make every effort to observe permanent assignment of staff to a specific area within our care communities whenever possible.

-Residents are required to mask when receiving direct care and socially distance when outside their rooms.
+Residents are required to mask when receiving direct care and physically distance when outside their rooms.

 Will Valley Senior Living continue to mass test employees and residents for COVID-19?